ebu/ebu-tt-live-toolkit/html/_sources/ebu_tt_live.rst.txt

      │ └*.py - Custom extension code importing bindings from the raw package and enhancing them with extra functions such as validation capability
      ├─carriage - Carriage Mechanism classes to be used by the Nodes ├─clocks - Various reference clock implementations
+     ├─config - Component configurators
-     ├─documents - Document wrapper classes wrapping bindings into an less cluttered interface ├─example_data - Built-in data files that are used to make the tools easier to run ├─node - Processing node code mostly on the document level independent on carriage mechanism implementation ├─scripts - Console scripts that make things easier to run ├─twisted - Carriage implementations using the twisted framework(currently websocket server and client classes)
+     ├─documents - Document wrapper classes wrapping bindings into an less cluttered interface ├─examples - Built-in data files that are used to make the tools easier to run ├─node - Processing node code mostly on the document level independent on carriage mechanism implementation ├─scripts - Console scripts that make things easier to run ├─twisted - Carriage implementations using the twisted framework(currently websocket server and client classes)